Real Cedar Siding

 Western Red Cedar enjoys a well-deserved reputation as a wood that takes and holds a range of ﬁnishes for extended periods.
-Nevertheless, the usual lifespan of a ﬁnish will be shortened by degradation and discolouration.
-The causes of discolouration often require remedial treatment.
+Nevertheless, the usual lifespan of a ﬁnish will be shortened by degradation and discoloration.
+The causes of discoloration often require remedial treatment.

-Dirt is the most benign cause of discolouration.
+Dirt is the most benign cause of discoloration.
 A periodic cleaning with a mild, non-phosphate detergent solution will usually restore the surface ﬁnish.

 Tip: A simple test for the presence of mildew on the coating can be made by applying a drop or two of a fresh solution of liquid household bleach (containing 5 percent sodium hypochlorite) to the stained area.
-The dark colour of mildew will usually bleach out in 15 to 30 seconds.
-Discolouration that does not bleach is due to other factors and requires further investigation.
+The dark color of mildew will usually bleach out in 15 to 30 seconds.
+Discoloration that does not bleach is due to other factors and requires further investigation.

-Iron stains may appear in two forms: the reddish brown discolouration caused by rust, and blue-black discolouration caused by the reaction of iron from nails and other metal objects with extractives from the Western Red Cedar.
-To prevent these stains, use only hot-dipped galvanised, aluminium or stainless steel nails when fastening cedar.
+Iron stains may appear in two forms: the reddish brown discoloration caused by rust, and blue-black discoloration caused by the reaction of iron from nails and other metal objects with extractives from the Western Red Cedar.
+To prevent these stains, use only hot-dipped galvanized, aluminum or stainless steel nails when fastening cedar.
 To clean areas affected by iron stains, use a commercial cleaner.
 In situations where the stain has penetrated the wood surface, light sanding or brushing may be required.